drupal-composer/drupal-packagist/README.md

 project to add an appropriate cleanup method to the Repository class there, or just sweep out the cache directory composer uses at the end of the cron job.

+Unfortunately, the rss feed references the projects by drupal module name, which is always snake_case, but the repo URL is case sensitive and therefore stupid project names with uppercase letters will cause things to break.
+The only obvious workaround would be to periodically run through the releases.tsv.
+In limited sampling, only useless modules had this problem.

 Package Repository Website for Composer, see the [about page](http://packagist.org/about) on [packagist.org](http://packagist.org/) for more.

 Requirements